Research projects

 Is there any link between interneuron cortical dysfunction and neurodevelopmental disorders?

-Neuropsychiatric disorders, such as autism or schizophrenia, represent the leading source of disease burden in the developed world since begin early in life and contribute to lifelong incapacity or reduced longevity.
-Consequently, brain disorders will become an even greater public health challenge in the coming decades.
-Understanding the complex neurobiology underlying brain disorders is key for the development of new treatments.
-In this context, the development of new animal models that mimic some of the symptoms of these devastating diseases represents a major opportunity to expand the search for novel targets to treat neurodevelopmental disorders.
+Neuropsychiatric disorders, such as autism, epilepsy, and schizophrenia, are the leading source of disease burden in the developed world, as they begin early in life and contribute to lifelong incapacity or reduced longevity.
+Consequently, brain disorders will present an even greater public health challenge in the coming decades.
+Understanding the complex neurobiology underlying these disorders is crucial for developing new treatments.
+In this context, creating new animal models that mimic some symptoms of these devastating diseases provides a major opportunity to broaden the search for novel targets to treat neurodevelopmental disorders.

-Increasing evidence suggest that impaired development of specific neuronal circuits in the cerebral cortex is at the basis of several neuropsychiatric conditions, including autism and schizophrenia.
-Our research is focused in understanding the link of interneuron dysfunction and neurodevelopmental disorders.
+Increasing evidence suggests that impaired development of specific neuronal circuits in the cerebral cortex is at the basis of several neuropsychiatric conditions, including autism, epilepsy, and schizophrenia.
+Our lab research focuses on understanding the link between interneuron dysfunction and neurodevelopmental disorders using animal and human models (Wellcome Trust, Mental Health Collaborative Award; Simons Foundation pilot; MRC).

 Research tools